sbuTech101/CloudSecurity/Part 1 : SettingUP HoneyPot.md

 To create a Tpot system ,youll need to create a virtual machine that will hold/run your tpot system ,which will be open to attacks so we need this in a virtual enviroment so that or physical machine wont be affected what better way than the azure cloud.
-To setup or Tpot we will have to:
+To setup our Tpot we will have to:

 In our Azure Portal we will have a resource group and in that resopurce group wil have